 In the centuries that followed, the house continued to be a residence until it was purchased in 1967 by the National Park Service.
 Over the years, it was modernized and changed.

-In the 1980's, the Park Service restored it to its 1775 appearance, however keeping its 1783 and 1830 additions.
-The main structure, the foundation, and most of the walls, and some of the flooring are original.
+In the 1980's, the National Park Service restored Hartwell Tavern to its 1775 appearance, however keeping its 1783 and 1830 additions.
+The main structure, the foundation, most of the walls, and some of the flooring are original.

 In all, about 60 - 70 % of the "original" structure remains within the restored house.

-On the night of April 18th, an advance guard of British soldiers captured Paul Revere and William Dawes just down the road from the tavern.
-Dr. Samuel Prescott of Concord, who was riding with them, escaped by leaping his horse over a stone wall and fleeing through pasture and swamp.
-He emerged at the Hartwell Tavern.
-Prescott awakened old Ephraim and told him that the British regulars on the march.
-Ephraim sent his black slave Violet down the road to awaken Samuel Hartwell next door.
-Mary then took over and relayed the message to Captain William Smith, commanding officer of the Lincoln Minute Men.
-Thus the Lincoln Minute Men were warned in time, and arrived at the NorthBridge before the British soldiers got there.
+On the night of April 18th, an advance guard of British soldiers captured Paul Revere just down the road from the tavern.
+Dr. Samuel Prescott of Concord, who was riding with him, escaped by leaping his horse over a stone wall and fleeing through pasture and swamp.
+Prescott emerged near the Hartwell Tavern and likely alarmed Ephraim that the British regulars were on the march.
+Ephraim then sent an enslaved woman named Violet, down the road to awaken Samuel Hartwell next door.
+Eventually news of the British march reached Captain William Smith, commanding officer of the Lincoln Minute Men.
+Thus the Lincoln Minute Men were warned in time, and arrived at the NorthBridge before the British soldiers appeared.

 "Why is the kitchen ceiling so low?"

 When touring Hartwell Tavern you may wonder why the ceilings are so low, "Were people shorter back then?"
 No, just like today, there was a great variation in height in the 18th century.
 George Washington was 6'3."
 The average height in the 18th c. was about 1" shorter than today.
 Just like today, tall people got used to bending when they went from the higher-ceiling rooms like the tavern room into a back kitchen lean-to area.